akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### The Search for a Bird

+The next morning, Beatrice overslept.
+She put it down to knowing about her father's safety /or/ she dreamt a pleasant dream about her father's return with a crown on his head, demanding to eat goosie.

+She woke (mood, thoughts, [ridiculousness?]) and determined to visit a farm that day to buy a bird.
+She had a week to find one for the King's table, and she was determined not to fail.

+She did not wish to burden Sir Guy with her plight, though the memory of his warmth did bring a smile to her face.

+Instead she went straight one of the tenant farms on the estate, where she found the farmer’s wife scrubbing an empty coop with vinegar.

+‘Can’t help you, alas.
+The murrain took half the flock after the river burst its banks back in April,‘ she said, not looking up.
+‘The damp-rot got into their lungs.
+The few that survived, we sold to the pedlars a month ago just to buy seed grain.
+We’re living on pottage and prayer.‘

+Beatrice looked at the woman’s wrinkled hands, then reached into her own purse.
+‘Here’s a little help from a neighbour.‘

+The woman looked up with red-rimmed eyes.
+‘Nay, we’ll do all right.‘

+Beatrice insisted.
+‘Then keep it aside for me until it’s needed.
+If not, another neighbour can benefit.‘

+At these words, the woman accepted the gift.
+‘I’ll accept it as a mercy between neighbours then.
+May God bless you, dear.’

+As Beatrice turned to leave, the woman had a thought.
+‘You might try big Edwin’s farm, by the oak on the hill; he had some birds last I heard.‘

+---

+### TODO SECTION TITLE ***
+## The Scene: The Walk to the Farm

+The next day found Beatrice walking the lane towards Big Edwin’s farm, hoping to buy herself a nice plump bird.
+Her basket empty at her side and her hope was beginning to look the same.

+The King’s demand hung over her like a storm cloud — under a week to find a fowl, and every coop in the valley was bare.

+A horse approached from behind.
+She turned to see Sir Guy, his grey cloak dusted with road grime, his smile warm and practiced.

+‘You look troubled, my lady,’ he said, dismounting.
+‘Is it the King’s demand?’

+She nodded.
+‘I have searched everywhere.
+There is nothing.
+The purveyors took everything.
+The Abbot took what remained.’

+‘I have been looking too,’ he said.
+‘I asked everywhere I could think of.
+There is simply nothing.’

+‘You have been looking for me?’

+‘I told you I would.
+I promised I would help you.’

+She felt a rush of gratitude.
+‘That is kind of you, Sir Guy.’

+He shrugged.
+‘I would do anything for you, Beatrice.
+Where are you heading now?’

+‘Big Edwin’s farm.
+I heard he had some birds last week.’

+‘Then I shall walk with you,’ he said, falling into step beside her.
+‘The horse can wait.’

+---

+## The Reeve’s Arrival

+They had not gone far when a figure appeared on the road ahead — the reeve, his face pale, his breath coming hard.
+He had been running.

+‘My lady!’ he called out, his voice thick with fear.
+‘My girl.
+The fever — she’s worse.
+She’s burning up and I cannot bring it down.’

+Beatrice’s stomach dropped.
+‘I will come.’

+She turned to Sir Guy.
+‘I am sorry — I must—’

+His mask had vanished.
+His face was tight with irritation.
+‘She is a villein’s brat,’ he said bluntly.
+‘If she dies, her father will work the harder for the next one.’

+Beatrice’s hands stilled.
+The words hit her like cold water.
+She looked at him — truly looked — and something shifted inside her.
+He had just shown her who he was.

+‘She is a child,’ she said, her voice flat.
+‘And I am going to her.’

+She walked towards the reeve without looking back.
+Sir Guy said nothing.
+He did not follow.

+---

+## Later That Evening

+After she had done what she could for the girl, Beatrice stepped outside.
+The reeve was waiting for her.

+‘My lady,’ he said, his voice low.
+‘There is something you should know.
+That knight — the one you were walking with — he was asking about the boundaries.’

+Beatrice frowned.
+‘The boundaries?’

+‘Aye.
+Where the land ends, who holds what, whether any of it has been sold or disputed.
+He asked about the iron pits too.
+And the wool clip.’

+‘He is interested in how we manage,’ she said, but the words sounded hollow even to her.

+The reeve shook his head.
+‘I have managed this land for twenty years, my lady.
+Men who ask about boundaries are not planning to help you keep them.’

+Beatrice said nothing.
+She walked back to the hall, her thoughts churning.

+---

+## That Night

+She lay awake, staring at the darkened rafters.
+Sir Guy's words about the child.
+His questions about the land.
+The reeve's warning.
+She told herself he was being practical.
+Knights saw the world differently.
+She was being too sensitive.

+But the unease would not leave her.

+---

+TODO - EDITING RECYCLING REWIRING RELOCATING

+### The Search for a Bird

+She walked on, her legs aching.
+She would find a bird.
+She had to.
+The King was coming.
+And her father would be home soon.
+She could not fail now.

+That afternoon, Beatrice wore out her legs, visiting many farms.

+After a long walk, Beatrice arrived at the farm by the oak, where big Edwin was loading the last of his hay.
+‘Looking for a bird?‘ he barked.
+‘You’re about two weeks late.
+The Abbot’s Tithe collector came through on Sunday.
+The Abbey’s own ponds were swept clean and their yards emptied when the King’s household stayed there last week.
+The Abbot is holding us to our “in-kind’ debts to restock his own kitchen.
+If I had a prime gander left, it would be in a crate for the monks, not for sale, not even to your father.
+I mean no disrespect, miss.‘

+She crossed the river upstream, nearly falling in, and at long last reached the farm by the reedy wide river bend where Goosie came from as an egg.
+The owner herself came out to meet her.
+She looked at Beatrice’s face and seemed to understand.

+‘The King is back and you’re after a bird for the King’s table.‘

+Beatrice nodded.
+‘The purveyors… the Abbot… there is nothing.‘

+The nurse sighed, wiping her hands on her apron.
+‘When you’ve served a king, you learn to watch which way the wind blows.
+It started last year, child.
+When the border lords began their raids, they bought up every breeding pair in the shire to salt down for the winter garrisons.
+We thought we’d recover by this summer, but the King’s own host has been marching this year, and they’re taking the young birds before they can even grow fat.
+I’ve nothing left but scrawny things, all bone and pin-feathers.‘

+‘I can’t bear to send Goosie.
+Surely there is another,‘ Beatrice pleaded.

+The nurse looked towards the poultry shed.
+‘Only the old gander.
+He’s the last of the 1112 stock—‘

+Beatrice interrupted eagerly.
+‘Then I’ll buy him.
+I have the silver Mother left—‘

+The nurse shook her head.
+‘He’s already spoken for.
+The Royal Marshal marked him with the King’s seal yesterday.
+If I sell him to you, they’ll hang me for theft of Crown property.
+He’s not a bird any more, Beatrice; he’s a piece of the King’s war.‘

+The nurse looked at her, blunt but not unkind.
+‘Count it a blessing that your own bird has lived as long as she has.
+I can tell you that she’s the only prime bird in three parishes that hasn’t been crated for a knight’s pot or soldier’s cauldron.‘

+Beatrice’s throat tightened.
+The news was too much for her to bear and she burst into large wet tears.
+The normally gruff nurse patted her back.

+The nurse’s hand, calloused from years of plucking and grain-sorting, rested heavy on Beatrice’s shoulder.
+She didn’t offer empty comfort; in these parts, tears were as common as the rain.

+‘Dry those, girl,‘ the nurse muttered, her voice dropping to a gravelly whisper.
+‘Salt water won’t fatten a bird, and it won’t soften a King’s heart.‘

+She looked Beatrice squarely in the eye, her expression hard as flint.
+‘Only the King or God Himself can save your goose now.
+Go home, Beatrice.
+There is nothing more for you here.‘

+---

+### Beatrice’s Flight

+Beatrice fled.
+The nurse’s words tolled like a death knell.
+Brambles caught her legs; hedgerows slid past unseen.
+Her own breath was loud in her ears.
+She could not imagine how she reached home; her feet must have worked by memory alone.

+TODO - REWIRE RECYCLE RELOCATE
 ### Warning 1: The Nurse
 *** Not sure where this should be; needs breaking down from the earlier version of this section.
 *** Must have the nurse more circumspect.
 ‘I see there’s a man hanging around...
 It’s your business what company you keep, of course.’